LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

  ('Alberto M. Segre', '20131204')]
 ```

-If you prefer variables that are functions of the fields in the table, you can specify them with additional functions
+If you prefer variables that are functions of the fields in the table, you can specify them with additional functions.
 ```python
 >>> cur.execute(
     "SELECT \